 Thanks, and I’ll see you on the internet.

-And on Wednesday at 10:30 a.m.
-ET, Dorie Clark, author of The Long Game: How to Be a Long-Term Thinking in a Short-Term World, joins me on Timeless Leadership on Fireside Chat.
-Join us.
-If not, catch the show on replay on the podcast.
+Dorie Clark, author of The Long Game: How to Be a Long-Term Thinking in a Short-Term World, joined me on Timeless Leadership.
+It’s well worth your time to listen.

 Perseverance, purpose, and passion seem like common denominators I have witnessed.

 Man, so many good takeaways this week Scott!
 Especially loved: